 Alaska has always been known as a land of extremes when it comes to weather and climate.
-After all, this is a place that once registered a record cold temperature of -79.8 degrees Fahrenheit in the winner and a record summer high of 100 degrees Fahrenheit as well.
+After all, this is a place that once registered a record cold temperature of -80 degrees Fahrenheit in the winter and a record summer high of 100 degrees Fahrenheit as well.
 Because of this, breaking down the weather for visitors to Alaska can be a bit tricky, as its southern regions with long coastlines can be surprisingly temperate at times, while its rugged and wild interior can be every bit as unforgiving and challenging as you would expect.
 Of course, Alaska's Arctic is an entirely different climate zone altogether, with its own characteristics and temperament.

 If you're planning to visit "the last frontier," knowing what to expect can play a significant role in how you prepare and what you pack.
 Here are some things to keep in mind before your trip to Alaska.

 South: The south-central region of Alaska, which is where Anchorage is located, tends to be a bit milder than other parts of the state.
 Falling along the coast, this area stays a bit warmer and drier than other parts of the state.
 Summer in this area is warm, but not hot, while winters can be surprisingly cold, often due to strong winds that blow into the region from the southeast.

 Southeast: The southeast section of Alaska is dominated by the Pacific Coastline and the temperate rainforests that are common throughout the area.
 Here, the temperatures are the warmest in the entire state, but so is the annual rainfall.
 The most torrential rains come in the fall, typically in October.
 Conversely, May and June are the driest months, although storms can still be frequent at that time of the year too.